Uberi/speech_recognition/reference/library-reference.rst

 Performs speech recognition on ``audio_data`` (an ``AudioData`` instance), using the Wit.ai API.

 The Wit.ai API key is specified by ``key``.
-Unfortunately, these are not available without `signing up for an account <https://wit.ai/getting-started>`__ and creating an app.
-You will need to add at least one intent (recognizable sentence) before the API key can be accessed, though the actual intent values don't matter.
+Unfortunately, these are not available without `signing up for an account <https://wit.ai/>`__ and creating an app.
+You will need to add at least one intent to the app before you can see the API key, though the actual intent settings don't matter.

-To get the API key for a Wit.ai app, go to the app settings, go to the section titled "API Details", and look for "Server Access Token" or "Client Access Token".
-If the desired field is blank, click on the "Reset token" button on the right of the field.
+To get the API key for a Wit.ai app, go to the app's overview page, go to the section titled "Make an API request", and look for something along the lines of ``Authorization: Bearer XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX``; ``XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX`` is the API key.
 Wit.ai API keys are 32-character uppercase alphanumeric strings.

-Though Wit.ai is designed to be used with a fixed set of phrases, it still provides services for general-purpose speech recognition.

 The recognition language is configured in the Wit.ai app settings.